What automated records can I find on this site?

 Where can I find Cadastral Survey plats and Field Notes?

-Cadastral Survey plats, Mineral Surveys or Field Notes are not yet available online and can be obtained from the California State Office Information Access Center, (916) 978-4330.
+Cadastral Survey plats, Mineral Surveys or Field Notes are not yet available online; however, we are working on getting them online, and in the mean time, can be obtained from the California State Office Information Access Center, (916) 978-4330.

 What type of image are these files?

 All the images have been scanned and archived as a Tagged Image File Format (tiff or tif).
 The tif format has been determined to be a high quality image format and was selected by the National Archive as the most widely accepted and preferred image format for scanning and archiving.

 What information do I need to find the image I'm looking for?

 Over 30,000 MTP and HI pages have been scanned and are searchable by meridian, township, and range (MTR).
 Once you select the MTR, you will be presented with a table displaying the names of all the images scanned in that selected MTR.
 If you are uncertain what MTR you need, you may contact the California State Office at (916) 978-4400 for assistance.

 What do all the characters mean in the image name?